What’s inside of your garage?

 Storage or parking?

-For many homeowners the garage is for storage – extra stuff and junk.
-Meanwhile your second most important expense, after your home, is sitting in the driveway, or worse, parked on the road.
+Meanwhile, your second-most important expense (after your home) is sitting in the driveway, or worse, parked on the road.

 Garage storage wars

 What could possibly be more important to store in the garage than a vehicle?
-A random sampling of neighbourhood garages usually reveals that people are using their garage for some of these items:
+A random sampling of neighborhood garages usually reveals that people are using their garage for storing some of these items: